Ping Pong: The Triumph: Release

 On 24 January 2023, the film was initially released; after a moderate initial response, it shifted to limited viewing the next day.
 Later, it was re-released on 17 February 2023.

-On 14 November 2024, it was dubbed and distributed in Italy under the title Ping Pong: Il Ritorno by Imago Communication; marking an European Premiere.
+On 14 November 2024, it was dubbed and distributed in Italy under the title Ping Pong: Il Ritorno by Imago Communication; marking a European Premiere.

 Reception

 James Marsh of South China Morning Post rated the film 3/5, stated "Ping Pong: The Triumph is a slick, polished production fueled by national pride and nostalgia.
 The spirited ensemble keeps us invested in the individual challenges and struggles faced by the team.
 While not a classic, it should get its intended audience on its feet".
 Carla Hay of Culture Mix stated "Ping Pong: The Triumph is more than about winning games.
-It’s a predictable underdog story with a rather bland screenplay, but the action scenes are well filmed and keep viewers interested".
+It's a predictable underdog story with a rather bland screenplay, but the action scenes are well filmed and keep viewers interested".